 The Phil & Penny Knight Campus for Accelerating Scientific Impact (KCASI) is a new initiative to expand the University of Oregon’s strengths in interdisciplinary scientific research and dramatically shorten the timeline between discovery and societal impact.
-Made possible by a $500 million lead gift from Penny and Phil Knight, co-founder of Nike, who earned a business degree at the UO in 1959, the first phase of this ambitious project is a 160,000-sf world-class facility embracing research, training, and entrepreneurship in a nimble scientific enterprise.
+Made possible by a $500 million lead gift from Penny and Phil Knight, co-founder of Nike, who earned a business degree at the UO in 1959, the first phase of this ambitious project is a 160,000 sf world-class facility embracing research, training and entrepreneurship in a nimble scientific enterprise.

-Inside, the building program is hyper-flexible, enabling research groups to shift focus depending on where discoveries lead and will include innovation spaces, collaborative spaces, core labs, research labs and work areas.
-Double height research floors allow for a floating faculty office mezzanine, offering an opportunity for greater interdisciplinary exchange, and glass storefronts under deep overhangs at the ground level invite passers-by to approach.
+Inside, the building program is hyper-flexible, enabling research groups to shift focus depending on where discoveries lead.
+Abundant innovation spaces, collaborative spaces, core labs, research labs and work areas allow building users to work in a variety of settings.
+Double-height research floors allow for a floating faculty office mezzanine to promote greater interdisciplinary exchange, while glass storefronts under deep overhangs at the ground level engage passers-by.
 A glass-enclosed pedestrian bridge across Franklin Boulevard connects the core campus to this new district, making an elegantly impactful announcement of the campus across this busy thoroughfare.

-For this project, Ennead Architects is responsible for design and Bora, as Architect-of-Record, is responsible for overall project management and realization.
+For this project, Ennead Architects is responsible for design and Bora, as Architect of Record, is responsible for overall project management and realization.
 We share important values, believing in the power of human-centered architecture to invigorate scientific communities in search of new discoveries.

 AEI Affiliated Engineers